What is a Wyoming registered agent?

 • Loss of status: Once dissolved, the business loses its authority to operate in Wyoming, and its name may become available for use by other entities.

-• Criminal penalties: In rare cases, Wyoming law provides for fines up to $1,000 or imprisonment up to six months (or both) for certain violations related to registered agent requirements.
+• Criminal penalties: Wyoming law provides for fines up to $1,000 or imprisonment up to six months (or both) specifically for entities that provide false records to their registered agent, as defined under W.S.
+17-28-108(e).
+This applies to false recordkeeping, not to the general failure to maintain a registered agent.

 Changing your Wyoming registered agent

-When you need to switch your Wyoming registered agent, you’ll fill out the Appointment of New Registered Agent and Office form from the Wyoming Secretary of State's website and pay the filing fee of $5 per entity.
+When you need to switch your Wyoming registered agent, you'll fill out the agent appointment form from the Wyoming Secretary of State's website and pay the filing fee of $5 per entity.
+According to the official SOS form, processing takes up to 15 business days, and the form must be submitted by postal mail; the SOS does not accept it by email or online.

 Make sure you have your new agent in place before ending the relationship with your previous one to avoid any compliance gaps across your entity portfolio.